lmapii/practical-zephyr/00_empty/readme.md

 > **Note:** The default build directory of West is a `build` folder within the same directory.
 If run without `-d ../build`, West will create a `build` folder in the current directory for the build.

 The build succeeds, but there's a warning indicating that no board has been specified.
 How is that possible?
-West itself typically still expects a "board configuration" (keep reading for an explanation) or the `--board` parameter.
-The reason for this is simple: West is much more than just a wrapper for CMake.
-For other commands, West may not even look at the `CMakeLists.txt` file and therefore knows nothing about the board.
+West itself typically still expects a "board configuration" or the `--board` parameter.
+The reason for this is simple: West is much more than just a wrapper for CMake and therefore doesn't parse the provided `CMakeLists.txt` file.
+It just warns you that you may have forgotten to specify the `board` but still proceeds to call CMake.

 Before looking yet another step deeper into West, comment or delete the `set(BOARD ...)` instruction in your `CMakeLists.txt` file.